Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 The Ultra’s battery also offers better longevity too.
 If you plan to keep your watch for 4-5 years, the Ultra is more likely to still last a full day by year five, unlike the Series 10, which will likely struggle to get through a full day by that mark.
 You can also enable the "Optimized Battery Charging" feature that will learn from your daily usage to determine when to charge to an optimized limit and when to allow a full charge, which will help your battery’s lifespan as well.

-Additionally, if premium materials aren't a priority, you can save significantly by opting for the aluminum Series 10 model at $399 (or $499 with cellular), which is half the price of the Ultra.
-You’ll still get all the core Apple Watch functionality without the premium build.
+If premium materials aren't a priority, you can save a ton by going with the aluminum Series 10 at $399 (or $499 with cellular), which is half the price of the Ultra.
+You'll still get all the core Apple Watch functionality.

-The Ultra also beats the Series 10 in a handful of small ways, like the 3,000-nit screen (50% brighter), the built-in siren, dual-frequency GPS, and twice the water resistance.
-But for most everyday users, these minor extras aren’t game changers.
-The Series 10 actually has a better processing chip with the S10 compared to the Ultra 2’s S9, but there wasn’t a single time in real life when I noticed a difference in speed.
+The Ultra also beats the Series 10 in a handful of small ways: a 3,000-nit screen (50% brighter), a built-in siren, dual-frequency GPS, and twice the water resistance.
+But for most people, these extras aren't game changers.
+The Series 10 actually has a better chip with the S10 compared to the Ultra 2's S9, but I never once noticed a difference in speed.

 Which Model Am I Keeping?

-If I were to keep the Series 10, I’d go with the smaller 42mm size (speaking as a male with an athletic build and average-sized wrists).
-Of course, this decision depends on factors like wrist size, personal preference, and body type.
-If lightweight and nimble is what you’re after, fully embrace it!
-While the 46mm is a solid choice and I wore it for a couple of weeks, if you’re aiming for maximum screen real estate, you're probably better off going all-in with the Ultra.
+If I were keeping the Series 10, I'd go with the smaller 42mm (speaking as a guy with an athletic build and average wrists).
+The 46mm is solid and I wore it for a couple weeks, but if you want max screen real estate, just go all in with the Ultra.